-Click the icon, or from the menu select FILE | CLOSE CONFIGURATION.
+Click the context of the select File | CLOSE CONFIGURATION.

 Before exiting the VCS, make sure your configuration is closed.
 Some operations (like rebooting the system) could fail or cause a configuration conflict if performed while the configuration is in read/write mode.